Woranda99/Gettin_and_Cleaning_data/Codebook.md

 ## **Identifiers:**

-"activity": The type of activity
+activity    - The type of activity

-"subject": The subject ID
+subject     - The subject ID

 ## **Activity column types:**